Montenegrin First League of Women's Handball: Titles by Club

+Current season

+Season 2023–24 is 17th edition of Montenegrin women's volley league.
+League have nine participants.
+In the first phase, eight teams are playing 14 legs and, after that, first placed team is advancing in the playoff finals against ŽRK Budućnost.

 Montenegrin women's handball clubs in WRH League

 Women Regional Handball League (WRHL) is founded on 2009, and Montenegrin clubs are participating from its inaugural season.
 As one of strongest European clubs, ŽRK Budućnost Podgorica dominated in the history of competition, often playing seasons without any defeat.
 So, ŽRK Budućnost won five titles during the six seasons of WRHL.

 Below is list of participation of Montenegrin clubs by every season of WRHL.

 Montenegrin women's handball clubs in European competitions

 Montenegrin women's handball clubs are participating in the EHF competitions since the season 1984/85.

 Honours

 Montenegrin side ŽRK Budućnost Podgorica was extremely successful in the European Cups and today is among the best and most-trophied European and global women's handball teams.
 They are most successful Montenegrin sports team in European Cups, too. ŽRK Budućnost won six European titles, and among them are: